The feasible regions for consecutive patterns of pattern-avoiding permutations: Introduction

 An orthogonal motivation for investigating the pattern avoiding feasible regions is the problem of \emph{packing patterns} in pattern avoiding permutations.
-The classical question of \emph{packing patterns} in permutations is to describe the maximum number of occurrences of a pattern $\pi$ in any permutation of $\SS_n$ (see for instance \cite{MR1887086,MR2114184,MR2695616}).
+The classical question of \emph{packing patterns} in permutations consists in describing the maximum number of occurrences of a pattern $\pi$ in any permutation of $\SS_n$ (see for instance \cite{MR2695616,MR1887086,MR2114184}).
 More recently, a similar question in the context of pattern-avoiding permutations has been addressed by Pudwell~\cite{Pudwell_pak_av}.
 It consists in describing the maximum number of occurrences of a pattern $\pi$ in any pattern-avoiding permutation.
-Describing the pattern avoiding feasible region $P^{\Av(B)}_k$ is a fundamental step for solving the question of finding the asymptotic maximum number of consecutive occurrences of a pattern $\pi\in \SS_k$ in large permutations of $\Av(B)$ (indeed the latter problem can be translated into a linear optimization problem in the feasible region $P^{\Av(B)}_k$).
+Describing the feasible region for consecutive patterns of pattern-avoiding permutations $P^{B}_k$ is a fundamental step for solving the question of finding the asymptotic maximum number of consecutive occurrences of a pattern $\pi\in \SS_k$ in large permutations of $\Av(B)$ (indeed the latter problem can be translated into a linear optimization problem in the feasible region $P^{B}_k$).

-Additional motivations for studying the regions $P^{\Av(B)}_k$ are the novelties of the results in this paper compared with a previous work \cite{borga2019feasible} where we studied the (non-restricted) \textit{feasible region} for consecutive patterns (for a more precise discussion on this point see \cref{sect:prev_res,sect:novelties}).
-The latter is defined for all $k\in\Z_{\geq 1}$ as
+Additional motivations for studying the regions $P^{B}_k$ are the novelties of the results in this paper compared with a previous work \cite{borga2019feasible}.
+There, the consecutive patterns feasible region for the set of \emph{all} permutations $\mathcal S$ was introduced as: